 I have already classified the Checking Account payment to the Ramp Card account, rather than doing a match.
 What should I do?
 In this case, you can safely delete the statement payment in the Ramp Card account from NetSuite, as you have already recorded the transfer from the Checking account.
 Classifying the Ramp Card transaction would create a duplicate, so keeping the transaction is not necessary.

-Similar to statement payments, cashback redemption syncing is available if you are single-entity.
-Statement payments for multi-entity is currently being developed.
+Similar to statement payments, cashback redemption syncing is available.

 The accounting for a cashback is a credit to the Ramp Card account, reducing the liability on the card, and a credit to a nominated expense or income account.
 This cashback entry does not appear on a bank feed so this entry is important to sync across to the Ramp Card account to bring the value of the liability back into balance with the statement.